Each transfer student has taken a different path to the University of Lynchburg. Meet some of our transfer students!

 I went to a community college for a semester after starting off at a larger public college.
-A family friend recommended Lynchburg.
-I wasn’t sure what to expect from LC, but when I arrived on campus, I loved it.
+A family friend recommended the University of Lynchburg.
+I wasn’t sure what to expect from Lynchburg, but when I arrived on campus, I loved it.

-LC students are diverse and from many different backgrounds, but we all support each other in the goal to complete our educations and develop as scholars.
-The professors at LC choose to teach here because they can have a personal connection with the students so as to help guide them individually.
+University of Lynchburg students are diverse and from many different backgrounds, but we all support each other in the goal to complete our educations and develop as scholars.
+The professors at Lynchburg choose to teach here because they can have a personal connection with the students so as to help guide them individually.

 From Charlottesville, Virginia

-I’ve planned to major in Elementary Education since high school and it’s a strong program at LC.
-I also like that the College is smaller.
+I’ve planned to major in elementary education since high school and it’s a strong program at Lynchburg.
+I also like that the University is smaller.
 All of the students and faculty are welcoming.
 I love being a part of my Hornet family!
 I got connected to campus life really quickly.
 It was easy to meet students through my roommates and in classes.

 I’m working with local elementary students and next year I’ll spend a semester student teaching.
 University of Lynchburg is an amazing place to be!

 From Lynchburg, Virginia

 Becoming a nurse has been my goal for a long time.
 I started my education at the local community college with an associate’s degree in science.
 My parents and I had heard good things about the nursing program at the University of Lynchburg.
 We met with Lynchburg’s transfer counselor for more information about admission into the nursing program.
 After I was admitted, the transfer process was easy.